Arrin613/Tasmota-SCT013-AC-Current-Sensor-Integration/README.md

 ## Arduino Example

 The `Arduino/DFRobot_ACS_Example.ino` file demonstrates how to read AC current values using the DF Robot SCT013 sensor with an Arduino.
+- First, ensure you have the DFRobot Analog AC Current Sensor library installed.
+You can find it ( https://github.com/DFRobot/DFRobot_AnalogACurrentSensor )

 ## Tasmota Firmware